qwc-services/qwc-map-viewer/README.md

 **Step 3: Choose between a version of the qwc-map-viewer**

-#### qwc-map-viewer-demo
+#### qwc-map-viewer

-This is the demo version used in the `docker-compose-example.yml` file.
-With this version, the docker image comes with a preinstalled version of the latest qwc2-demo-app build and the python application for the viewer.
+This is the stock version used in the `docker-compose-example.yml` file.
+With this version, the docker image comes with a preinstalled version of the latest qwc2 stock application build and the python application for the viewer.
 Use this docker image, if you don't have your own build of the QWC2 app.

 #### qwc-map-viewer-base